jollysonali/tumbleTag/readme.md

 tumbleTag
 =========

-A jQuery plugin that grabs all tags across all Tumblr posts and displays them as a list of unique tags.
+A jQuery plugin that grabs all tags across all your Tumblr posts and displays them as a list of unique tags.

 ##How it works

 * Get a Tumblr [API Key](http://www.tumblr.com/oauth/apps).

-* Include the tumbleTag.js
+* Include tumbleTag.js

 * Call it like this: